missionpinball/mpf-docs/events/player_var_name.rst

 *MPF Event*

-Posted when a player variable is added or changes value.
+Posted when simpler types of player variables are added or change value.

 The actual event has (var_name) replaced with the name of the player variable that changed.
 Some examples: